wgebers/betterpracticesguide/README.md

 * Have multiple forms of backup.
 Automated, manual, online, offline, on-site, off-site.
 * Expect to recover from:
   * Hardware failure (e.g. a power surge destroying the file server).
-  * Virus / malware (e.g. wannacry encrypting all online documents).
+  * Virus / malware (e.g. Wannacry encrypting all online documents).
   * Corruption (e.g. a word file that can't be opened).
   * The building catching fire (Keep a copy offsite)